USAJOBS/help-center/faq/emails/index.md

 ## Unknown attachments

 We never send any email attachments.
 If the email contains an attachment, don’t open or download it.

 ## Unknown links

 Many of our emails will contain links, either to a job announcement or to an account management feature.
 However, before you click on any link, move your mouse over the link or button to see where it’s going.
 If the link looks suspicious, don’t click on it.
 Instead, you can type www.usajobs.gov into your web browser and sign into your USAJOBS profile to complete any task.
-You can also copy and paste the url into a new web browser.
+You can also copy and paste the URL into a new web browser.

 ## Bad grammar and spelling errors